mhasnaind/Week18_Blockchain/README.md

 ![Nodes](Screenshots/Nodes_initialized.PNG)

-# 4.2 To create blockchain genesis block:
+# 4.2 To create genesis block:

 In Gitbash access the Blockchain-Tools folder.
 Initiate puppeth with the following command: